This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 Adaptability

 When looking to buy a tent it is important to know exactly what the intended use will be.
-Some people will want the best tent for thru-hiking, others will want the tent for car camping, others love to go canoeing and some will want the tent to be used for Bikepacking or bicycle touring or any other outdoor activity.
+Some people will want the best tent for thru-hiking, others will want the tent for car camping, others love to go canoeing and some will want the tent to be used for Bikepacking, bicycle touring, or any other outdoor activity.
 When searching for a tent try to have the end user in mind and find a tent that will adapt to whatever use you intend.

 Tent Care and Repairing Zips